lmayer5596/DSProject2/TaylorSongs.md

 # 6. What is the most acoustic song?
+Based on perceptual measure of acousticness and activity between 0.0 and 1.0.
 ```python
 #Question 6: What is the most acoustic song?
 acoustic = taylor_data[['track_name', 'acousticness']].sort_values('acousticness', ascending=False)